Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

         - Confirm all four 'Tickets' buttons direct to an external link
         - Confirm at the end of the event items scrollable section, the 'More Dates' link is viable and directing to the correct external resource.
         - (Tablet Only - over 768px) Confirm event items rearrange into a grid of four.
      - Event Section 'Book Yellow Lemon' link directs to contact/ get in touch page.
+     - (On displays over 992 px) Confirm the four ticket items align in a row of one.

     Follow Section
     - (Mobile Only - under 768px) Confirm all content is aligned in a column.